mkoponen/dcs-dync/doc/campaign-creator-guide.md

 destination).
 If you notice surprising behavior from airplanes, check that you haven't accidentally placed opposing side assets near the airfield.

-If you include \_\_aa\_\_ in a vehicle group's groupname, it is considered an Anti-Aircraft unit, and it will move in a more conservative fashion, trying to stay behind the absolute front line where tanks are battling each other.
+If you include \_\_spaa\_\_ (Self-Propelled Anti-Aircraft )in a vehicle group's groupname, it is considered an Anti-Aircraft unit, and it will move in a more conservative fashion, trying to stay behind the absolute front line where tanks are battling each other.
 If you fail to include this tag, A.A. units will move like tanks, and most likely will be massacred by enemy tanks immediately.

 The tag \_\_in\_\_ ("INfantry") is reserved for dynamically created, "symbolic" infantry units where one unit represents a larger group of infantry.
 Whether this unit actually dies or not during the mission, is entirely ignored.
 Its original